intel/xpumanager/docs/sphinx/xpu-smi/raslog.rst

 .. option:: -f <fileName>, --file <fileName>

    The file to write the raw hardware log data into.
-This option is required.
-   Reading the hardware log is destructive: records are consumed from the hardware error buffer and cannot be recovered if the file write fails, so the file path is validated before any data is read.
-Use ``--peek`` to read without consuming.
+Optional in the default peek mode; required with ``--drain`` since consumed records cannot be recovered.
+When provided, the path is validated before any data is read.

-.. option:: --peek
+.. option:: --drain

-   Read records without consuming them.
-Records remain in the hardware error buffer after the read and will be returned again by subsequent calls.
+   Read and consume records from the hardware error buffer (destructive mode).
-   Requires driver support (``isPeekSupported`` in the info log properties);
-   returns an error on systems where it is unavailable.
+   Records will not be returned by subsequent reads. ``--file`` is required in this mode to ensure no records are lost.

 .. option:: --instance <name>